Peter Pan & Wendy (film): Filming

 Production for Peter Pan & Wendy took place in Vancouver, British Columbia.
-It was originally set to begin on April 17, 2020, and wrap in August 2020 but filming was delayed due to the COVID-19 pandemic.
+It was originally set to begin on April 17, 2020, and wrap in August 2020, but filming was delayed due to the COVID-19 pandemic.
 Filming began on March 16, 2021.
 Additional filming took place on the Bonavista Peninsula of Newfoundland and Labrador, in August 2021.
+Scenes were also filmed in the Faroe Islands.
 Reshoots took place in Vancouver, from February 2 to 8, 2022.
+The Cliffs of Moher in Ireland were an additional location used for Neverland.

 Visual effects

-The visual effects will be handled by Framestore and DNEG.
+The visual effects were handled by Framestore and DNEG.

 Release

-The film was originally set to be released on Disney's streaming service, Disney+ but was later scheduled to be released theatrically, until in December 2020, the film was officially announced to be released as a Disney+ exclusive again due to the COVID-19 pandemic.
-The film is scheduled to be released on Disney+ on April 28, 2023.
+The film was originally set to be released on Disney's streaming service, Disney+, but was later rumoured to be released theatrically.
+In December 2020, the film was officially announced to be released as a Disney+ exclusive again due to the COVID-19 pandemic.
+The film was released on Disney+ on April 28, 2023.

+Reception

+Viewership

+Whip Media, which tracks viewership data for the more than 25 million worldwide users of its TV Time app, revealed that Peter Pan & Wendy was in the top five of the most-streamed films in the U.S. from April 30 to May 5.
+The streaming aggregator Reelgood, which tracks real-time data from 20 million U.S. users for original and acquired content across SVOD and AVOD services, reported that the film was among the ten most-streamed programs in the U.S. from April 27 to May 4.
+JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, announced that Peter Pan & Wendy ranked among the top ten most-streamed films during the week of May 7.

+Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, reported that Peter Pan & Wendy was the second most-streamed program in the U.S. from April 26 to May 2.
+The film was watched by 762,000 U.S. households during the first two days following its release.
+It particularly resonated with Gen Z and older millennial viewers, both of whom over-indexed in viewership compared to the national average.
+Nielsen Media Research, which records streaming viewership on U.S. television screens, calculated that the film garnered 477 million minutes of watch time from April 24 to April 30, ranking as the second most-streamed film during that week.
+In the following week, from May 1–7, the film recorded 245 million minutes of watch time, making it the sixth most-streamed film that week.